kylebaron/mrgsim.ds/README.md

 footprint of large simulations and providing a high-performance pipeline for summarizing huge simulation outputs.
-Simulation output objects in R claim ownership of files on disk and those files are automatically removed when owing object goes out of scope and becomes subject to the R garbage collector.
+Simulation output objects in R claim ownership of files on disk and those files are automatically removed when the owning object goes out of scope and becomes subject to the R garbage collector.
+While “anonymous” files hold the data in `tempdir()` while you are working in R, functions are provided to move your data to more permanent locations for later use.

 ## Installation